UBC-MDS/programming-in-python-for-data-science/slides/module2_06.md

 ## nrows

-nrows is useful when you only want to load in a portion of a file.
+`nrows` is useful when you only want to load in slice of the dataframe.
 Perhaps the file you have is large and you only want a sample of it.
-`nrows` will limit the of rows of file to read.
-Take our regular `candybar.csv` file but perhaps we only want 7 of the rows.
+`nrows` will limit the number of rows from the file to read in.
+Take our regular `candybar.csv` file, where we only want 7 of the rows of data.

 ``` python
 candybars = pd.read_csv('candybars.csv', nrows=7)